 Hiding Place (Box for Items) – Some children have “stuff” with them from their home that they want to keep, but they don’t want to see it every day.
 They don’t want to talk about it, and they certainly don’t want other people having it.
 Providing a safe place to keep things like this can solve some issues.
 The child knows their items are safe.
 Plus, you know where they are and what they are.

-Communication Board – Talking can be intimidating.
+Communication or “Worry” Board – Talking can be intimidating.
 Using a communication board or a worry board, for children in crisis can keep a line of communication open without them needing to talk.
 This does not have to be a public board.
 A small dry erase board in the child’s bedroom works well.
 I like to have it close to their bed, so they can easily jot down what they are thinking about while going to sleep.
 Learn more about how to use a worry board for foster children here.